 - Stop relying on corporate speak and jargon.
 There are so many reasons why using lots of jargon in job ads is bad for business.
 Firstly, jargon is off-putting to young people and you don’t want to alienate the future of the workforce.
 Secondly, jargon and buzzwords reduce clarity and confuse applicants, and may even make jobseekers feel less intelligent.
 Consider swapping out technical terms for layman’s terms, especially for graduate roles.
 You should also forgo abstract terms like “dynamic”, “self-starter”, and “empower” for more concrete language where possible.
 That brings us to the third most compelling reason to skip jargon.
 According to a study by New York University, jargon is less accurate, less engaging, and less trustworthy.

 - Outline a salary range, benefits, and learning opportunities.
 Although salary isn’t the most important thing to candidates anymore, it’s still incredibly important to give them an idea of the remuneration on offer.
 Be sure to detail other benefits on offer, too, that may speak to a more diverse audience.
 Things like work from home opportunities, free parking, childcare, flexible hours, parental leave, profit sharing and the like are enticing to a wide range of applicants.
-Similarly, in a world that’s starved for skilled workers, employers and team members alike understand that upskilling and reskilling is key to career and organisational growth.
+Similarly, employers and team members alike understand that up-skilling and re-skilling is key to career and organisational growth.

 Ideal candidate specification